dcmri/dcmri/README.md

-`osipi` is the authorative python package for perfusion MRI.
+`dcmri` is the authorative python package for perfusion MRI.

 For more detail please see the [documentation](https://osipi.github.io/pypi/).